danielefongo/shapeshift/README.md

 ### Themes

-You can define your own custom theme by creating a repo on github with a file named `zpure.theme` in the root and containing all the customizations needed (see this [theme](https://github.com/danielefongo/fish-zpure) for example).
+You can define your own custom theme by creating a repo on github with a file named `shapeshift.theme` in the root and containing all the customizations needed (see this [theme](https://github.com/danielefongo/fish-shapeshift) for example).

-You can then import your theme by using the command `zpure-import <user>/<repo>`.
+You can then import your theme by using the command `shapeshift-import <user>/<repo>`.

-With the command `zpure-set [<user>/<repo>]` you set the theme as default.
-If the parameter is not passed, zpure will set the default theme.
+With the command `shapeshift-set [<user>/<repo>]` you set the theme as default.
+If the parameter is not passed, shapeshift will set the default theme.
 Remember that you can press TAB to show all the installed themes.
 If you are using antigen and you have problem with the auto-completion, just run `rm -rf ~/.zcompdump && antigen reset` and try again with a new shell.